 Skip to main content

-• What is the difference between the Master’s in Data Science (MSDS) and the Master’s in Applied Data Science programs?
+• What is the difference between the Master’s in Data Science and the Master’s in Applied Data Science programs?

-The Master’s in Data Science (MSDS) was created to help students explore research opportunities and theoretical components within the emerging field of data science while the Master’s in Applied Data Science equips students with the skills, tools, and industry insights to establish and build a technical career in data science.
+The Master’s in Data Science (MSDS) was created to help students explore research opportunities and theoretical components within the emerging field of data science while the Master’s in Applied Data Science (MS-ADS) equips students with the skills, tools, and industry insights to establish and build a technical career in data science.

 The Master’s in Applied Data Science program offers full-time and part-time degree options, both in-person at our Downtown campus as well as online.
 The MSDS program, by comparison, is meant to be completed fully in-person at our Hyde Park campus.
 For additional details about the structure and focus of the Master’s in Applied Data Science, please click here.